LimingPrecisionFarming/so-simple-theme/_posts/articles/2017-08-17-sample-post-images.md

 ---
+author: Ingmardo Mendosa
 layout: post
-title: "A Post with Images"
+title: "A Post with Images from Ingmardo"
 excerpt: "Examples and code for displaying images in posts."
 categories: articles
 tags: [sample-post, images, test]